biolabalo/rising-developer-interview/README.md

 # Rising Stars User Details API

 This is a simple Node.js/Express application that provides an API to store and retrieve user details.
-The application uses SQLite for data storage and includes validation middleware to ensure data integrity.
+The application uses nodejs/express as web server and SQLite for data storage.

 ## Features